VanshAnand1/RMGen/README.md

 1. Directly pushing the generated README.md to the GitHub repository.
 2. Adding support for private repositories via GitHub authentication.
+3. History for generated README files to go back to versions.
+4. History for

 ## Troubleshooting